Wordpress plugin Expert Settings

 The WebRTC streaming would affect your recording quality based on your network speed, however it is the only variant of WebRTC that is available in some browsers (Safari).

 Now the WebRTC Streaming when needed is going to be smart and use the streaming implementation if no other WebRTC implementation is available.
 That way you avoid the use of the native camera app.
+This is recommended and needed for Safari due to Safari's implementation of WebRTC.

 The defaults are designed to offer you and your customers the best experience.
 As such you do not really need to make any edits or changes to these, unless you want to for some reason.